OZDevOps/challenge/README.md

 Keep refresh, you should see the server name keep changing between web01.example.com and web02.example.com

-### If you need add more webservers under haproxy,
+### If you need add more webservers under haproxy, for example, add two more web servers.

 edit `manifests/vagrant.pp` file: